Thinking on Education: Reaching and Empowering Students with Learning Disabilities

 Instill a Growth Mindset

-When teachers approach the classroom with a growth mindset, they believe in the growth and learning potential of all students.
+When teachers approach the classroom with a growth mindset, they believe in the learning potential of all students.
 They also believe in their own ability to adapt and change and improve.
 The growth mindset harnesses “the power of yet,” which allows for experimentation and learning from mistakes.

 As the authors of “Forward Together” explain, this mindset helps both teachers and students see “how persistence, hard work, self-regulation, and effort relate to learning and other outcomes at school or work.”